rootstrap/blog/content/Simulation_Methods_Mikaela_Pisani.md

 - R = profit

 ### Markov chain
 The [Markov chain](http://setosa.io/ev/markov-chains/) is a stochastic process where the future behavior (probability of an event) depends only on the current state of the process (the previous event).
-It means that the assumption is given all the past history of probability distribution for a random variable, the probability on the next step only depends on the current variable.
+It means that the assumption is given all the past history of the probability distribution for a random variable, the probability on the next step only depends on the current variable.

 This can be written like: ![](https://render.githubusercontent.com/render/math?math=p(X_%7Bt%2B1%7D%7CX_t%2C%20X_%7Bt-1%7D%2C...%2CX_1)%20%3Dp(X_%7Bt%2B1%7D%7CX_t))